-Warts are growths of the skin and mucous membranes (the mouth or genitals) that are caused by over 100 types of the human papillomavirus (HPV).
+Warts are growths of the skin and inside the mouth that are caused by a virus known as the human papillomavirus (HPV).
 The virus causes thickening of the top skin layer.
-Flat warts tend to stay small in size but can be numerous in quantity.
-They are usually painless and go away on their own, sometimes taking a few months to resolve (but can take up to 2 years).
+Flat warts tend to be small but can be plentiful.
+They are usually painless and go away on their own, sometimes taking a few months or up to a couple years to resolve.

 Warts are usually acquired from person-to-person contact.
 The virus is not highly contagious but can cause an infection by entering through a small break in the skin.
-In the same way, warts can be spread to other places on your own body.
-The virus is rarely transferred by touching an object used by an infected person.
+In the same way, warts can be spread to other places on your own body (autoinoculation).
+The virus can sometimes be transferred by touching an object used by an infected person.

 Who's At Risk?

-Warts can affect people of any age, but they are most common in those between 12 and 16 years old.
+Warts can affect people of any age, but they are most common in children between the ages of 12 and 16 years.
 It is estimated that 20% of schoolchildren and about 10% of the general population have warts.
-Those with HIV or organ transplants or on chemotherapy have a higher incidence of warts because of their weakened immune system.
+Warts can affect people of any race / ethnicity.
+People with HIV, organ transplants, or who are taking chemotherapy medication have a higher incidence of warts because of their weakened immune system.

 Signs & Symptoms

-The most common locations for flat warts include:
+The most common locations for flat warts include the:

-Flat warts are very slightly raised, smooth, skin-colored bumps ranging in size from 1–5 mm.
-Flat warts are usually numerous in quantity and may appear in a line due to auto-inoculation from scratching or shaving.
+There are often numerous flat warts, and they may appear in a line due to autoinoculation from scratching or shaving.

-Because warts can resolve on their own, it is not necessary to treat all warts.
+Because warts can go away on their own, it is not necessary to treat all warts.
 Additionally, treating warts may not always destroy them, nor will it necessarily keep other warts from appearing.
-Treatment can be painful and cause scars and might need to be repeated, so it should only be done in cases where the warts are highly bothersome or interfere with daily life.
+Treatment can be painful, cause scars, and might need to be repeated, so treatment should only be done in cases where the warts are highly bothersome or interfere with daily life.

 - Over-the-counter wart removers have a high percentage of salicylic acid and work by dissolving away the layer of skin infected with the virus.
-This needs to be used daily and can sometimes be irritating if it touches unaffected skin around it.
+This needs to be used daily and can sometimes be irritating to skin around the warts.

-- Duct tape applied daily to the affected area seems to work for unknown reasons.
-The tape should be very sticky and kept on for a few days.
+- Duct tape applied daily to the affected area of the face can help remove warts.
+The tape should be very sticky and kept on for a few days at a time.

 - Over-the-counter freezing medications are available but have not been found to be very effective.